 If you've taken Will I Ever Sleep Again? you know that newborns long for the womb those first few months after birth.
 They love the security of feeling snug while sleeping, and this is exactly what swaddling offers.* However, as the saying goes “all good things must come to an end,” and this is the case with swaddling.
 Let's talk about transitioning out of the swaddle.

 *If your little one hates to be swaddled, this class addresses that too.
-You can learn more about the newborn sleep class HERE.
+You can learn more about why I recommend swaddling, even for swaddle haters.

 When do I stop swaddling?

 Again remember, every baby is different.
-This transition for some babies really does require patience, and then for some, this transition is very easy.
-With that in mind, don’t rush out of the swaddle; if your baby is not showing signs of rolling over, there is no reason to stop swaddling yet.
+This transition really does require patience, and then for some babies, this transition is quite easy.
+With that in mind, don’t rush out of the swaddle; if your baby is not showing signs of rolling over, there is no reason to stop swaddling yet.***